cpage-pivotal/claude-code-buildpack/QUICKSTART.md

 mvn clean package
 ```

-### Option 1 Verification (Resources Directory)

-If you used Option 1, verify the config is in BOOT-INF/classes/:
+Verify the config file is included in your JAR:

 ```bash
 unzip -l target/my-app.jar | grep claude-code-config